-In 1999 the Center for Accountability and Performance of the American Society of Public Administration presented him with a lifetime achievement award for his work in performance measurement and established the “Harry Hatry Award for Distinguished Practice in Performance Measurement.”
+In 1999 the Center for Accountability and Performance of the American Society of Public Administration presented him with a lifetime achievement award for his work in performance measurement and established the “Harry Hatry Distinguished Performance Management Practice Award.”

 |2021||Dustin S. Brown||Deputy Assistant Director for Management, Office of Performance and Personnel Management, U.S. Office of Management and Budget|

 |2020||Charlie Perusse||Budget Director, State of North Carolina|